 Solar Senior generally invests $5 to $20 million of its capital in each position, meaning its portfolio is never too concentrated on one or a handful of positions.
 This helps the company diversify away its risk from portfolio concentration.

-One of the ways Solar Senior can generate growth is through new investment.
+One of the ways SLR can generate growth is through new investment.
 The company has a sizable amount of capital left on the balance sheet.

 The growth prospects for Solar Senior are reliant upon the health of its investment portfolio.
-Should its investments perform well, Solar Senior will report higher levels of net investment income, which then translates into higher shareholder dividends.
+Should its investments perform well, SLR will report higher levels of net investment income, which then translates into higher shareholder dividends.

 BDCs are considered pass-through securities, which means they are generally not taxed at the company level.
 This allows them to make high levels of distributions to investors, which results in their hefty dividend yields.
 Shareholders are taxed on distributions, although one of the advantages of BDCs is that investors do not have to deal with the K-1 form each year.
 Instead, they are required to submit a 1099-DIV.

-In addition, given that net investment income fully covers the dividend, albeit only barely, the yield appears to be sustainable.
-If there is a significant downturn in the performance of the company’s portfolio, the yield would almost certainly be at risk.
+Net investment income fully covers the dividend, albeit only barely, but still the dividend payout appears to be sustainable at the present level of NII.
+However, if there is a significant downturn in the performance of the company’s portfolio, the payout would almost certainly be at risk.

-However, dividend coverage has been near 100% for years and there hasn’t been a cut, so we remain relatively optimistic.
-Investors should also keep in mind that BDCs often issue new shares to cover dividend shortfalls, and Solar Senior could go that route if it is slightly short of covering its dividend.
+Investors should also keep in mind that BDCs often issue new shares to cover dividend shortfalls, and SLR could go that route if it is slightly short of covering its dividend.

-Solar Senior’s distribution coverage is very tight right now, but that has been the case for many years.
-As a BDC, it will always pay out most or all of its income to shareholders, so coverage will likely never be low.
-With portfolio growth should come additional net investment income, which should, in turn, offer better dividend coverage.
+SLR’s distribution coverage is very tight right now, even after last year’s dividend cut as NII remains at suppressed levels.
+As a BDC, it will always pay out most or all of its income to shareholders, so coverage will likely never be particularly strong.
+With portfolio growth should come additional net investment income, which should in turn, offer better dividend coverage.